prefab-cloud/prefab-cloud-docs-web/docs/explanations/concepts/frontend-sdks.md

 :::

-The frontend architecture has different goals and different operating characteristics from the backend SDKs.
+The frontend architecture has different goals and operating characteristics from the backend SDKs.
 The goals of the clients are:

 1. Make lookups as fast as possible
 2. Don't leak raw configuration data to the end user